Sergio-Al/apollo-server-ts-hackernews/README.md

-# Apollo-Server Node Typescript Project Hackernews
+# Typescript GraphQL Hackernews Backend

 This is app is based is using the following tools